-As of December 31, 2022, we have incurred losses of \$6.2 million since our inception in 2000.
-For the year ended December 31, 2022, we incurred a net loss of \$3.7 million and negative cash flows from operating activities of \$11.5 million.
+As of December 31, 2024, we have incurred losses of \$140.0 million since our inception in 2000.
+For the year ended December 31, 2024, we incurred a net loss of \$24.4 million and negative cash flows from operating activities of \$22.1 million.
 We expect to continue to incur operating losses until such time as any future product sales, licensing fees, milestone payments and/or royalty payments generate revenue sufficient to fund our continuing operations.
 For the foreseeable future, we expect to incur significant operating losses as we continue the development and clinical study of, and to seek regulatory approval for, our DM199 product candidate.
-As of December 31, 2022, DiaMedica had combined cash, cash equivalents and marketable securities of \$33.5 million, working capital of \$31.7 million and shareholders' equity of \$31.8 million.
+As of December 31, 2024, we had combined cash, cash equivalents and marketable securities of \$44.1 million, working capital of \$39.2 million, and shareholders' equity of \$40.7 million.

 Our principal source of cash has been net proceeds from the issuance of equity securities.
-Although the Company has previously been successful in obtaining financing through equity securities offerings, there is no assurance that we will be able to do so in the future.
-This is particularly true if we are unable to resolve the clinical hold on the IND for our ReMEDy2 trial, if our clinical data is not positive, or if economic and market conditions do not improve or further deteriorate.
+Although we have previously been successful in obtaining financing through equity securities offerings, there is no assurance that we will be able to do so in the future.
+This is particularly true if our clinical data are not positive or if economic and market conditions deteriorate.

-We expect that we will need substantial additional capital to further our research and development activities, complete the required clinical studies, regulatory activities and manufacturing development for our product candidate, DM199, or any future product candidates, to a point where they may be licensed or commercially sold.
-We expect our current cash, cash equivalents and marketable securities to fund our planned operations for at least the next 12 months from the date of issuance of these consolidated financial statements.
-The amount and timing of our future funding requirements will depend on many factors, including our ability and timing to release the clinical hold on the IND for our ReMEDy2 trial, the timing and results of our ongoing development efforts, including the duration of the current clinical hold, the rate of site activation and shortages and other factors on our clinical trials and our operating expenses.
+We expect that we will need substantial additional capital to further our research and development activities and complete the required clinical studies, regulatory activities and manufacturing development for our product candidate, DM199, or any future product candidates, to a point where they may be licensed or commercially sold.
+We expect our current cash, cash equivalents and marketable securities are sufficient to continue our ReMEDy2 trial, support the Phase 2 PE trial and otherwise fund our planned operations for at least the next 12 months from the date of issuance of these consolidated financial statements.
+The amount and timing of our future funding requirements will depend on many factors, including timing and results of our ongoing development efforts, including our current ReMEDy2 trial and the rate of site activation and participant enrollment in the study, the Phase 2 PE trial, the potential expansion of our current development programs, the effects of ongoing site staffing shortages and other factors on our clinical trials and our operating expenses.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time, especially if market conditions for raising capital are favorable.